Davidebyzero/GBAGI/readme/readme.txt

 A: Press button
 Up/Down: Select item in listbox, select letter in edit box Left/Right: Select next/previous set of words in list box
+Start: Shortcut for pressing OK in "Enter Input" dialog